Race Equity for Fatherhood, Relationship, and Marriage Programs to Empower Black Families (REFRAME) (2021-2025)

 The REFRAME project aimed to deepen understanding of the needs and experiences of Black fathers, families, couples, and youth served by Healthy Marriage and Responsible Fatherhood (HMRF) programs and identify research priorities and program strategies to ensure program services can effectively support their needs.

-The project will explored how HMRF grantees can work to address the barriers and circumstances created by racial inequity through HMRF programs, including making HMRF programming more equitable for Black fathers, families, couples, and youth, and providing a compassionate, solutions-based space that appropriately reflects on the strengths and resilience of Black families.
-The contract engaged with stakeholders, experts, and communities; synthesized evidence on pertinent topics on how racism and historic disparities affect Black fathers, families, couples, and youth in HMRF programs; identified future research priorities to support ongoing work in this area; developed resources on how HMRF programs can ensure their services are equitable and reflective of the needs of Black families; and synthesized current evidence on the strengths of Black men, families, and youth and positive contributions to their families and communities.
+The REFRAME project contributed to practice through enhancing understanding of the needs, assets, and experiences of Black fathers, families, couples, and youth whom HMRF programs serve to make HMRF programs more equitable and culturally responsive.
+The team engaged with stakeholders, experts, and communities; synthesized evidence on pertinent topics on sources of strengths and systemic barriers impacting Black fathers, families, couples, and youth in HMRF programs; and identified future research priorities to support ongoing work in this area.
+It also identified a set of resources that could be developed to help HMRF programs ensure their services are equitable and reflective of the needs of Black families.
 Insight Policy Research/Westat was a subcontractor to MEF on this project.

 PUBLICATIONS: